NathanCustom Tailors

 What "42R" Actually Means

 An off-the-rack suit is manufactured in standard sizes based on a set of average body proportions.
-When you pick up a "42R," you are getting a suit designed for someone with a 42-inch chest and a "regular" torso length.
-Everything else -- shoulder width, arm length, waist suppression, trouser rise, jacket length -- follows a set of proportional assumptions baked into that size.
+When you pick up a "42R," you are getting a suit designed for someone with a 42-inch chest in a "Regular" length (R/S/L = Regular/Short/Long).7 Everything else -- shoulder width, arm length, waist suppression, trouser rise, jacket length -- follows a set of proportional assumptions baked into that size.

 Who OTR Actually Works For